As a private meditation coach, many people ask me how to meditate better, how to improve their meditation skills, and progress in meditation.

 If you’ve been meditating for a few years, you might have already improved your meditation skills quite a lot without realising it.
 This is when you might like to keep a meditation journal.

 When you keep a meditation journal you will have an archive of notes that you can look back on.
-When you look back to one year ago, and the notes you made in your journal, you might be surprised how much you have progressed.
+When you look back to one year ago, and the notes you made in your journal, you might be surprised how much you have progressed in meditation.

 6: Improve your meditation skills by incorporating your body